Profile

 characters of the game are quite difficult to beat with less powerful

-Even though the roster of the game isn't balanced, since some characters are leagues better
+Even though the game isn't balanced, as some characters are leagues better

 than